 - Adding another office to the Mid-Atlantic region, POWER opens an office in Hamilton, New Jersey.

-- POWER Engineers joins forces with Burns and Roe Enterprises to form POWER Burns and Roe.
+- POWER Engineers joins forces with Burns and Roe Enterprises.
 With over 160,000 MW of installed power plant capacity on more than 300 generating units, our combined team now has the in-house capability to do the biggest and most complex generation projects.